-The PFE Class R-30-16 project, described in a prior post (http://modelingthesp.blogspot.com/2011/08/small-modeling-project-pfe-r-30-16.html) and based on the Terry Wegmann parts and directions to convert the car from a Red Caboose Class R-30-9 car, has been completed.
+The PFE Class R-30-16 project, a kit modification described in a prior post (http://modelingthesp.blogspot.com/2011/08/small-modeling-project-pfe-r-30-16.html) and based on the Terry Wegmann parts and directions to convert the car from a Red Caboose Class R-30-9 car, has been completed.
 It seemed appropriate to show the result.

 In the previous post, the construction steps were described, and a photo was provided of the car, freshly decaled but without all detail parts in place and with some detail painting remaining to be done.
 After completion of those minor additions, and careful checking of the decals to make sure all “bridging” of grooves between “boards” of the side sheathing had been eliminated, a coat of Testor’s Dullcote was sprayed on to protect the decals and also apply a uniform flat coating which would accept the acrylic wash weathering.
 This is a water-base system, and such washes must “wet” all parts of the model surfaces equally, and any glossy areas will fail that test: water will “bead up” on them, rather than making a uniform wetted surface.
 The result would be patchy weathering, an undesirable outcome, to say the least.